 Zantac Claimant Criteria

-Did You Take Zantac, ranitidine, or another generic form of this medication for 1 year or more and experience one or more of the following side effects/injuries:
+Did You Take Zantac, ranitidine, or another generic form of this medication for at least 3 years and experience one or more of the following side effects/injuries:

 - Bladder Cancer